turulomio/pydicts/README.md

 # pydicts
-Module to use dictionaries in various situations
+Module to use dictionaries, list of dictionaries, ... in various situations

 ## Acronyms
 pydicts uses several acronyms to call functions and parameters